joelsita/project-one/README.md

 ![video](assets/documents/about.png)

 ## Galleries section
 Here I have included some of the pictures that was captured during our annual events.
 Those images provide physical represention of the activies we run.
-I have added a hover affect when user hover a picture the sizes increases and has shadow
+I have added a hover affect when user hover  on a picture the sizes increases and has shadow
 ![video](assets/documents/galleries.png)

 ## News &Events